michaelsteven/data-pipeline-notes/code-ready-containers/README.md

      ```

 6. Click the Log in with kube.admin link.
-    - for the Username, enter: kubeadmin
+    - for the username, enter: kubeadmin
     - for the password, enter the password guid displayed in the terminal window when the CRC start command completed.

 ## Reset